roknicmilos/django-smart-fixtures/README.md

 ## Purpose

-This Django package provides `load_fixtures` management command that allows you to **load fixtures in a more convenient way**.
-It uses Django's built-in `loaddata` command under the hood.
-Unlike `loaddata`, `load_fixtures` allows you to load multiple fixtures without passing their labels to the command.
+This Django package extends Django's `loaddata` management command allowing you to **load fixtures in a more convenient way**.
+Unlike original `loaddata`, this command allows you to load multiple fixtures without passing their labels to the command.
 The only thing you need to do is to configure the fixtures to load in the settings.
 Ah, yes... and it also allows you to **easily upload media files** (images, files, etc.) from the fixtures.

 ## Installation